FAQ

 Is Swaptacular meant only for small businesses?

-While Swaptacular is designed to cater to the needs of small businesses, it scales very well both vertically and horizontally.
+While Swaptacular is designed with small businesses in mind, it scales very well in both participant size and network size.

-This ability to run currency-managing servers as part of a broader decentralized network opens up additional possibilities for a wider range of institutions, including barter operators, commercial banks, municipalities, and states.
+This ability to run currency-managing servers as part of a broader decentralized network opens up additional possibilities for a wider range of institutions, including barter operators, LETS administrators, commercial banks, municipalities, and states.

 What about taxes?